vribli/propertea/_build/html/_sources/searchapplication.rst.txt

 Search
 ====================
-This page seeks to explain the methods and classes involved in the Search sub-application of the *propertea* Application.
+This page seeks to explain the methods and classes involved in the Search sub-application of the *Propertea* application.

 .. important::
-    Please note that we have seperated view logic into controller and views in order to comply with the MVC framework.
+    Please note that we have separated view logic into controller and views in order to comply with the MVC framework.

 controller.py Methods
 ---------------------------